Back to all posts

 The best quiet neighborhood depends on how you actually work.

-If this is your first month in Mexico City and you want the least complicated quiet-work recommendation, choose Narvarte first, then compare Roma Sur and Condesa if you want more scene access.
+If this is your first month in Mexico City and you want the least complicated quiet-work recommendation, choose Narvarte first, then compare Roma Sur and Condesa if you want more cafe or park access.

 Apartment Checks Matter More Than the Colonia